dmilos/cpp_proposal/lex.md

     tendency is to erase regex associate to token and this will be forced explicitly through `size_t`.
   - `size_t` vs. `enum`
     Adding `enum` as custom token numbering will increase parameter list of `lex_lambda`.
-    Number of temple parameter is too large `lex_lambda`.
+    Number of temple parameter is too large in `lex_lambda`.
 If added to lex_basic this will have domino effect to `lex_lambda`.

     Here is obvious benefit.
     ```c++